Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 What to expect

-- Your time will usually be split between the office and the site you're inspecting.
+- Your time will usually be split between the office (either at work or home-based) and the site/property you're inspecting.

 - You may need to work at heights, for example on factory sites and in hazardous locations.
 Some sites cover a large area and could involve a lot of walking to conduct the survey.